You just bought an espresso machine, and now all the cool coffee bros on various forums talk about so-called “naked” portafilters.

-Having this visual feedback is also indispensable if you want to test different tools or approaches to tamping and distribution.
+This visual feedback is also indispensable if you want to test different tools or approaches to tamping and distribution.

 Let’s say you’re testing a new tamper.
 Or the effect of an Aeropress filter on top of the puck.
-Well, with a naked basket, you can actually get direct visual feedback on your work.
+Well, with a naked basket, you can get direct visual feedback on your work.

-Regular portafilter vs Bottomless portafilter
+Regular PORTAFILTER vs Bottomless

 There are also some good practical reasons to go bottomless.

 On a naked portafilter, almost no oils will be left after you’ve knocked out the used puck.
-And if you really need to take out the basket, it’s super easy and convenient since you can just give it a little push from the backside, and it will come out right away.
+And if you really need to take out the basket, it’s super easy and convenient since you can just give it a little push from the backside, and it will come out immediately.

-- Basket sizes: With a regular portafilter, you have a constraint in the basket size you can use.
+- Filter Basket sizes: With a regular portafilter, you have a constraint in the basket size you can use.
 This means that sometimes you won’t be able to squeeze in even a big double-shot basket.
 And if you want a triple-shot basket for those huge lattes, then forget about it.

-- Clearance for a scale or big mug: Some espresso machines have a compact area between group head and drip tray.
+- Clearance for a scale or big mug: Some espresso machines have a compact area between the group head and drip tray.
 By using a naked portafilter, you’ll have some extra space for your scale or mug.
 This is very welcome, especially on the Gaggia Classic Pro!

 What are the downsides?

 There are only a few downsides to using a naked basket.
-Unfortunately, this is why they aren’t that suitable for commercial use but are better left for the home users.
+Unfortunately, this is why they aren’t that suitable for commercial use but are better left for home users.

 They are messy!